maryi/CSCW-Project/Project report/ReportDocument.md

 The website hosting our application is developed in two languages HTML and PHP.
 HTML was used to define the visual web components and PHP for ....**(ELI OR DUSTIN PLEASE COMPLETE)**.
 Also, the information for the website, mainly the list of collaborative applications features, is stored in an open source database: MySQL.
 The project website as well as the database is hosted in the Google cloud computing platform.
 This option, offered as a free service allowed us to have both project components -website and database- on the same infrastructure, which made it easier to integrate them while ensuring high availability of the service for potential users.

 Currently, our website can be accessed from [link](http://matchmaker-1137.appspot.com/).
+**UPDATE**
 At the moment of writing the interim report, we are about 50% done the work on the website and database.
 We have completed a rough version of what the registering an application page will look like and it currently adds inputted application information into the database.
 However, we still need to update the registration page selection fields to reflect the latest version of our application descriptors.
 We also still have to make a homepage which should be a fairly simple page with just two links to either search for an application or to register an application.
 Lastly, we have to create the webpage for searching for an application which also should not take up much time.
 The biggest technical challenge ahead of us is deciding how to rank and display the search results when looking for an application.
 We have already begun discussions as a group for how we will do this but nothing definitive has been decided so far.

 ### 3. Expected results  -NEEDs TO BE UPDATED
 We expect to create an application that accurately suggests appropriate applications for collaborative work to users.
 In a world where a new application is released nearly every minute, we expect to bring together users and applications that support collaborative work.